Here are all the winners from the 2024 Grammys – rolling list

 Cécile McLorin Salvant – ‘Mélusine’

-Nicole Zuraitis – ‘How Love Begins’
+Nicole Zuraitis – ‘How Love Begins’ – winner

 Best Jazz Instrumental Album